 The roots of today’s Centreville United Methodist Church can be traced back to a small stone church built in 1854.
 It was a tiny church by today’s standards: just 30 feet by 40 feet.
-Written history from the time is sketchy, but it seems that the group had been meeting for many years, though no one know for sure where.
+Written history from the time is sketchy, but it seems that the group had been meeting for many years, though no one knows for sure where.
 One legend claims that the first Methodist sermon in Centreville was given by William Duke at the Eagle Tavern.
-Another ideas is that it was given in an upper room of a blacksmith shop.
+Another idea is that it was given in an upper room of a blacksmith shop.

 In those days, the Methodist Church was known for its “circuit preachers.”
 One preacher was assigned to travel to a number of churches and preach at each.
 Our church records begin in 1850, before the stone church was built.
 “K. Adams” is listed as the circuit preacher for 1850-1851.
 This system of circuit preaching served Centreville for more than 100 years, until 1956.

 During those first 100 years, the church experienced many different seasons.
 The church served as a hospital during the Civil War, possibly for both sides.
 During the Second Battle of Bull Run, the walls of the stone church were torn down.
 In 1870 the people of the community got together and rebuilt the walls of the church, which still stand today.
 In 1945 a Sunday School building was added, highlighting the church’s commitment to education.

 As the church grew, the need for larger quarters became a focus of the congregation.
 In 1966 the David Lawrence family donated 6.88 acres.
 A new building was completed in 1973, and the original church was sold to the Church of the Ascension.
 The second location gave the growing congregation breathing room for a time.
 But as the Centreville community grew, so did the congregation.
 In 1982 the sanctuary was enlarged and the fellowship hall and classrooms were added.
 In 1984, the CUMC preschool, the Centreville Day School, was opened.